shoaib-fateh/the-simon-game/README.md

 # How To Play

-Ok, when you press `a` key the game will start, and automaticly one of 4 buttons quicly change then you most click that button and your level upgrage and this reapet and reapet but you must do it from first button then second and more.
+Ok, when you press `A` key the game will start, and automaticly one of 4 buttons quicly change then you most click that button and your level upgrage and this reapet and reapet but you must do it from first button then second and more.